-This document is intended to be used by the New Mexico prevention programs that are expected to collect community-level data using the NM Community Survey.
+This document was developed by PIRE for New Mexico prevention programs that collect community-level data using the NM Community Survey.
 PIRE recommends using a rigorous time and venue-based sampling methodology to provide as much rigor as possible to convenience-based sampling.
 The document provides guidelines for data collection and recommendations and helpful tips for planning purposes.

-This protocol was restructured this year to better assist programs with data collection process.
+This protocol was recently restructured to better assist programs with data collection process.
 We encourage you to take a look at the new tools and resources that are highlighted in the Table of Contents that includes an updated Community Protocol Template, a new section describing Data Entry and Frequently Asked Questions, and new helpful tools for data collection in the Appendices.